 Applications submitted after these deadlines are accepted if there are study places available.

 The study place is assured after the tuition fee has been received for the first semester.
-In the course fees are not included the cost of teaching materials and excursions. (e.g. calculate with approximately CHF 250.- per semester for printing)
+Fees are not including the cost of teaching materials and excursions.

 Study and career